digital-asset/docs.daml.com/docs/2.8.0/docs/query/pqs-user-guide.rst

 The ``--pipeline-parties`` option supports the same filter expressions as the ``--pipeline-filter``.
 So to filter for two parties ``alice::abc123...`` and ``bob::def567...``, you could write ``--pipeline-parties="(alice* | bob*)"``.
-If you want to specify a specific party then include the hash behind the party hint (i.e.
+If you want to specify a specific party, include the hash behind the party hint (such as ``Alice_1::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab``).
-``Alice_1::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab``).

-Please note that the separator is a pipe character (``|``) instead of comma.
+Please note that the separator is a pipe character (``|``) instead of a comma.

 Brackets are unnecessary for simple expressions.
 A simple list is ``--pipeline-parties="Alice_1::122055fc4b190e3ff438587b699495a4b6388e911e2305f7e013af160f49a76080ab